Without recourse. All

 Feast of Weeks / Pentecost, as given in the Torah, is, among other things,

-of the 49 year cycles of Jubilee, it would be exceedingly difficult for the
+in reminiscence of the 49 year cycles of Jubilee, it would be exceedingly

-people to carry forward correctly the instructions re the year of Jubilee,
+difficult for the people to carry forward correctly the instructions re the

-especially since the year of Jubilee only occurs once or twice within the
+year of Jubilee, especially since the year of Jubilee only occurs once or twice

 First, let’s consider carefully the real meaning of